Migrants retreat after failed bid to force US-Mexico border

 TIJUANA, Mexico: Hundreds of Central American migrants who tried to force through a Mexican police blockade into the United States retreated to a nearby camp on Monday (Nov 26) after US border agents pushed them back with tear gas and rubber bullets.

-The group of around 500, part of a caravan of around 5,000 mainly Hondurans who have been trekking towards the US for weeks, scrambled over a rusted metal fence and raced into a concrete riverbed towards San Diego on Sunday.
+Around 500 men, women and children, part of a caravan of roughly 5,000 mainly Hondurans who have been trekking towards the US for weeks, scrambled over a rusted metal fence and surged into a concrete riverbed towards San Diego on Sunday.

-They were stopped by a chain-link fence topped with barbed wire and repelled by US Border Patrol agents throwing tear gas shells and firing rubber bullets, an AFP journalist on the scene saw.
+The group were stopped by a chain-link fence topped with barbed wire and repelled by US Border Patrol agents firing tear gas shells and rubber bullets, an AFP journalist on the scene saw.

 Chief Patrol Agent Rodney Scott, of the San Diego Sector Border Patrol, told CNN "numerous" migrants - mainly men - had made it across, however, and 42 of them were arrested.